-Determine the color we are going to use.
+Select the colors we're going to use.
 Create a folder in the swatch panel.
-Go to Panel>Swatch>New color group with the swatches selected.
+Go to Panel>Swatch>New color group with the selected swatches.

 3. Create the background

-Start by creating a cream color background with the Rectangle tool that covers the whole artboard.
-We make sure that it’s aligned with the artboard using the Align panel.
+Start by creating a cream colored background with the Rectangle tool that covers the whole artboard.
+We'll make sure that it’s aligned with the artboard using the Align panel.

-In this occasion, we are going to do three round Christmas badges, se we star doing three white ellipses.
+On this occasion, we're going to make three round Christmas badges, se we'll start by making three white ellipses.
 Center them with the artboard.

 5. Create the ribbons

-The ribbons are meant to help with the communication and aesthetic of the badges.
-We will create one for each badge and later on we will add a text on top.
+The ribbons are meant to add to the aesthetic of the badges.
+We'll create one for each badge and later on we'll add a text on top.

-To create an arc from the rectangle, we will use the option Effects>Warp>Arc
+To create an arch from the rectangle, we'll use the option Effect>Warp>Arc

-We will make the basci struccture of the ribbons with three rectangles with a fill color in read and a stroke color brown.
-We give the stroke a 3pt width.
+We'll make the basic structure of the ribbons with three rectangles; a fill color in red and a brown stroke color.
+We'll give the stroke a 3pt width.

-We make the ribbons endings.
-We do this adding an anchor point centered on the vertical line with the tool Add anchor point.
+Let's make the ribbon endings.
+We do this by adding an anchor point centered on the vertical line with the Add Anchor Point Tool.

-With the Direct selection tool we will select the anchor points we have just created and drag them inside the ribbon, and that’s how you get the endings.
+With the Direct selection tool we'll select the anchor points we've just created and drag them inside the ribbon, and that’s how you get the endings.

 6. Add text